What is the flu?

 When should I get a flu shot?

 Every flu season is different, and so are the vaccines developed each year.
 The CDC recommends flu shots as soon as the new vaccine is available, since it takes about two weeks from the date of vaccination for antibodies to develop against the flu.
-Contact your nearest Pharmaca to find out when the vaccine will be available for the season.
+Contact your local Pharmaca to find out when the vaccine will be available for the season.

 Can I get a walk-in flu shot at Pharmaca?

-Yes, flu shots, including quadrivalent and high dose options, are available on a walk-in basis during flu season.
+Yes, flu shots, including quadrivalent and high-dose options, are available on a walk-in basis during flu season.
 Just request yours from a pharmacist.
 Age requirements for the flu shot vary by state.
-Please contact your local Pharmaca.
+Please contact your local Pharmaca for details.

 What are the different types of flu shots available at Pharmaca?